 These differences are non-exhaustive in nature.

-Senior Debt and Subordinated Debt are a long-term source of debt finance serving different purposes.
+Senior Debt and Subordinated Debt are long-term sources of debt finance serving different purposes.
 It would be absolutely wrong to say, one debt is more important than the other.
 For the borrower and the lender, it serves different purposes and is equally important.
-Borrowers according to their requirements and lenders according to their risk appetite can select the type of debt.
+Borrowers, according to their requirements, and lenders, according to their risk appetite, can select the type of debt.